Urena-luis/assured-workloads/README.md

 This guide will provide written instructions and Terraform/Python code for:

-1. Creating an Assured Workloads folder for an IL4 compliance framework
+1. Creating an Assured Workloads folder for an an Australian compliance use case
-2. Setting up a VPC-SC perimeter around the Assured Workloads IL4 boundary
+2. Setting up a VPC-SC perimeter around the Assured Workloads boundary
 3. Adding new projects to the VPC-SC perimeter, both manually and via automation
 4. Setting up Access Context Manager policy to enforce data residency controls for developers